-The Four Wheel Drive team is organized as a part of Placer County’s Search and Rescue Department and consists of fourteen team members (2003).
+The Four Wheel Drive team is organized as a part of Placer County’s Search and Rescue Department.
 Each of the team members is required to own and maintain their own vehicle with full off-road capabilities.

 The team is organized under the leadership of a Team Leader, Assistant Team Leader, Secretary/Treasurer and Safety/Training Officer.
 All positions are elected from within and by members of the team.

 The team meets on the second Wednesday of each month at 18:30.
 Contact team leader Ray Brewer Team Leader email@example.com email for further information.

 Search & Rescue Ground Search Team